- Contact information

 Resources for private parties

 If you are unfamiliar with environmental response issues, a number of DNR publications are available to help clarify the basics of environmental contamination and the cleanup process.
-The Environmental cleanup and brownfields redevelopment topic on the DNR website also provides a wealth of information.
+The Environmental cleanup and brownfields redevelopment topic also provides a wealth of information.

 - Remediation and Redevelopment Program Brochure (RR-691)